Let’s face it, sometimes you need to be able to pull 2 trailers behind one vehicle:

-For example, you might want to tow a boat and a vehicle behind your RV.
+- You might want to tow a toy — like a boat, motorcycle, golf cart — and a vehicle behind your RV.

 The point is… there are times when just one trailer isn’t enough for everything you’d like to bring along with you!